mm80843/T3.5/docs/Article/PBN__Article_317.md

 # __A Review on Building Design as a Biomedical System for Preventing COVID-19 Pandemic__

-## Year of publication

-2022

-## Title of the article

-A Review on Building Design as a Biomedical System for Preventing COVID-19 Pandemic

-## DOI of the article

-10.3390/buildings12050582

 ## Referenced by other articles

 * [Mobility Behaviour in View of the Impact of the COVID-19 Pandemic—Public Transport Users in Gdansk Case Study](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_113.md)